Ta180m/Isotope-Cleaner/README.md

-# Isotope-Cleaner
+# DeepSea Cleaner

-A simple sysmodule to clean up files on first run that may be left over from previous installations of Isotope.
+This is a simple sysmodule to clean up files on first run that may be left over from previous installations of DeepSea.